Segmentation and Smoothing Affect Explanation Quality More Than the Choice of Perturbation-based XAI Method for Image Explanations: Methodology

 In this work, SRG is calculated by occluding the image over a total of 10 equal steps (from 0\% occlusion in step 1 to 100\% occlusion in step 10).
-The remaining pixels with the lowest or greatest attribution score for original top-class prediction are occluded in each step for LIF and MIF respectively.
+The remaining pixels with the lowest or greatest attribution score for the original top-class prediction are occluded in each step for LIF and MIF, respectively.
 When there are many pixels with the same attribution, then pixels are chosen in an arbitrary deterministic order.
-Occlusion is performed by setting the pixels to the mean pixel value of the image, which mirrors one of the methods used for evaluating RISE originally~\cite{petsiuk2018rise}.
+Occlusion is performed by setting the pixels to a solid gray color, which mirrors the occlusion in the deletion metric used in the work that introduced RISE ~\cite{petsiuk2018rise}.
 The average of the original top-class prediction over these 10 images is then recorded as the LIF and MIF scores.
 The SRG score is calculated as $LIF-MIF$.